 I was thinking about actor Sir Roger Moore just last week while travelling on the bus.
-I remembered him playing James Bond of course and saying in an interview that he blinked every time he pulled the trigger of a prop gun when shooting a villain.
-This made it hard for movie directors to get the money shot (excuse the pun) of Bond taking out a baddy.
+I remembered him playing James Bond of course and saying in an interview that he blinked every time he pulled the trigger of a prop gun when ‘shooting’ a villain.
+This made it hard for movie directors to get the money shot of Bond taking out a baddy.

 Then I recalled that he was against animal cruelty – including fox hunting – and had volunteered to help children’s charity Unicef.
 He seemed a jolly good chap in my book.

 My first memory of Roger Moore was as TV’s The Saint.
-The show was a hit in the 1960s, and as a child I watched in awe as his character Simon Templar got the girl and beat the baddy every Sunday night.
+The show was a hit in the 1960s, and as a child I watched in awe as his character, Simon Templar, solved the crime and got the girl every Sunday night.
 He was always one step ahead of occasional character inspector Claude (Ivor Dean), who added some comedic moments to the show.

-The car Roger drove in later episodes of The Saint was a cool sporty number surprisingly produced by Volvo.
-Who’d of thought!
+The car Roger drove in later episodes of The Saint was a cool sporty number surprisingly made by Volvo.
+Who’d of thought?!
 The most boring car company in the world used to make sports cars.